Research Experience and Training Coordination Core

 Co-leads: Angela Slitt, URI College of Pharmacy; Elsie Sunderland, Harvard John A. Paulson School of Engineering and Applied Science

-- Translation of research for community engagement and policy development.
+- community engagement and outreach.

 The four STEEP research projects involve seven PIs/senior investigators and the RETCC maintains 10-12 fully supported graduate students as primary STEEP predoctoral trainees.
 Additional graduate students are supported as secondary STEEP trainees for a total of 25 graduate trainees.

 In addition, two STEEP fellowships supporting students from underrepresented groups are included through the URI Graduate School Minority Program.
 Overall, STEEP provides a rich interdisciplinary training experience that brings together trainees from diverse scientific fields, including oceanography, public health, pharmacy, engineering, biostatistics, and computer science, empowering them to be change makers and problem-solvers.
 STEEP trainees develop skills to become the next generation of scientists in hazardous substance research who can advance public policy, regulatory science, chemistry safety, and human health protection.